dolzenko/reflexive/README.md

 [rubygems.rb](http://reflexive-demo.heroku.com/reflexive/files/usr/ruby1.9.1/lib/ruby/site_ruby/1.9.1/rubygems.rb)
 files.

-Clicking constants will try to open them in Class Browser, method calls with constant receiver or without explicit receiver will be resolved according to Method Lookup section and open the target method in Source Browser.
+Features include: clicking constants will try to open them in Class Browser, method calls with constant receiver or without explicit receiver will be resolved according to Method Lookup section and open the target method in Source Browser.
+Clicking `blabla` in `require "blabla"` will take you to the `blabla.rb`, and clicking local variable will highlight the place where the variable was introduced with acid pink (ouch!) background.

 #### Method Call Lookup